ceribe/poke-versus/README.md

 ### 3.3.
 Attack (type = 2)

 Client sends this message to server after chosing an attack.
-Message contains amount of damage done and game ID.
+Message contains amount of damage done, game ID and player number.
 If this attack will cause the player to win then Game Won byte is set to 1.
 Basing on this server will be able to clean up after game.